james-langridge/personal-trainer-planner/README.md

     npm run dev
     ```
 9. Open up http://localhost:3000 in a browser and log in.
 You must have set up an email account and set the environment variables before you can log in.
 See the [NextAuth.js](https://next-auth.js.org/providers/email) docs and the [nodemailer docs](https://nodemailer.com/usage/using-gmail/).
 You will be admin and can create other users.
 The seed script added demo workouts etc to your admin account.
+10. As a Next.js app, deploying to Vercel is simple: https://vercel.com/new

 ## Deploy your own